Gift guide 2020: Books that make lovely gifts

-The extraordinary life of one of the world’s greatest music and literary icons, in the words of those who knew him best, is what you'll discover in Leonard Cohen Untold Stories: The Early Years.
-Poet, novelist, singer-songwriter, artist, prophet, icon - there has never been a figure like Leonard Cohen.
-He was a true giant in contemporary western culture, entertaining and inspiring people everywhere with his work.
-From his groundbreaking and bestselling novels The Favourite Game and Beautiful Losers, to timeless songs such as “Suzanne,” “Dance Me to the End of Love,” and “Hallelujah,” Cohen is a cherished artist.
-His death in 2016 was felt around the world by the many fans and followers who would miss his warmth, humour, intellect, and piercing insights.
-Leonard Cohen, Untold Stories chronicles the full breadth of his extraordinary life.
-The first of three volumes - The Early Years - follows him from his boyhood in Montreal to university, and his burgeoning literary career to the world of music, culminating with his first international tour in 1970.
+Discover the extraordinary life of one of the world’s greatest music and literary icons, in the words of those who knew him best, in Leonard Cohen Untold Stories: The Early Years, written by Michael Posner.
+This is the first of three volumes, which chronicles Cohen’s impressive life.
+The Early Years follows him from his childhood in Montreal right through to university and looks at his burgeoning literary career to the world of music, starting with his first international tour in 1970.

 Portuguese cooking

 The dishes of Portugal are known for being mild in spice but rich in flavour.
-Meals such as stewed seafood flavoured with herbs and vinegar, homestyle bread made with sweet potato, rich sausage stews, ribs sweetened with pepper paste-all food Ana Patuleia Ortins has eaten growing up as a first-generation descendant of Portuguese immigrants, as well as taught in her cooking classes in the Portuguese-rich community of Gloucester, Massachusetts.
-This masterful collection, Authentic Portuguese Cooking, with over 200 recipes has it all: Classic, must-have favourites that preserve the traditional flavors of Portugal, and recipes inspired by modern Portuguese cuisine.
-This is the biggest and most comprehensive book on Portuguese cooking that will thrill foodies from anywhere.
-With recipes such as Madeiran Wine and Garlic Beef Kabobs, Mushroom-Stuffed Pork Tenderloin with Pomegranate Sauce, Sautéed Kale with Pine Nuts and Onions, and Saint Martin's Grilled Salt Cod with Potatoes, there's something for everyone.
-Your family and friends will be talking for days about the incredible dishes you've created from this book.
+Ana Patuleia Ortins is a first-generation descendant of Portuguese immigrants who learned authentic Portuguese cooking with family and in cooking classes in the Portuguese-rich community of Gloucester, Massachusetts, and her book Authentic Portuguese Cooking boasts more than 200 classic recipes that preserve the traditional flavors of Portugal.
+This is the biggest and most comprehensive book on Portuguese cooking, with recipes such as Madeiran Wine and Garlic Beef Kabobs, Mushroom-Stuffed Pork Tenderloin with Pomegranate Sauce, Sautéed Kale with Pine Nuts and Onions, and Saint Martin’s Grilled Salt Cod with Potatoes.

-The author of the “rich, dark, and intricately twisted” (Ruth Ware, New York Times bestselling author) The Family Upstairs returns with another taut and white-knuckled thriller following a group of people whose lives shockingly intersect when a young woman disappears.
-Lisa Jewell is the number-one New York Times bestselling author of eighteen novels, including The Family Upstairs and Then She Was Gone, as well as Watching You and I Found You.
-Her novels have sold more than 4.5 million copies internationally, and her work has also been translated into twenty-five languages.
+The author of the bestselling novel The Family Upstairs returns with another white-knuckle thriller following a group of people whose lives shockingly intersect when a young woman disappears in The Invisible Girl.
+Jewell is the number-one New York Times bestselling author of 18 novels and has sold more than 4.5 million copies internationally.
+Any one of her can’t-put-it-down books make for a wonderful gift.

 (0) comments